vishnudevtj/vishnudevtj.github.io/_posts/2017-05-21-emacs-secracy.md

 (setq auto-save-default nil)
 ```

-This sets up org-crypt with tag crypt This is very convinient if we only weant to encrypt only a section of a org file
+This sets up org-crypt with tag crypt This is very convenient if we only want to encrypt only a section of a org file

-Encrypt Eveything!!
+Encrypt Everything!!
 Emacs Rocks!!